HuyTheKiller/VietnameseBalatro/README.md

 # How to install this mod

 ## Prepare Lovely Injector (required)
-- Starting from v1.3.0, VietnameseBalatro supports installation without Steamodded dependency.
-However, this method is **VERY UNSTABLE** and does not use the aforementioned font.
-For those who are new to modding it's highly recommended to just install Steamodded along.
+- Starting from v1.4.0-pre, VietnameseBalatro supports installation without Steamodded dependency.
 - You can vew the instructions to install Lovely [here](https://github.com/ethangreen-dev/lovely-injector?tab=readme-ov-file#manual-installation).

 ## Prepare Steamodded 1.0.0 (optional but recommended)